MichaelR98/MichaelR-Portfolio/README.md

 * Use the JOIN and IS NULL functions to populate property address data that is NULL.
 * Use SUBSTRING and break out Address into Individual Columns (Address, City, State) in order to make the data more usable for analysis.
 * Use a CASE statement Clean the Sold As Vacant field by converting Y and N rows with YES and NO.
-* Use ROW NUMBER, PARTITION BY AND A CTE I remove duplicate rows.
+* Use ROW NUMBER, PARTITION BY AND A CTE to remove duplicate rows.
 * Finally I deleted unused columns that would not be useful during analysis.